djpri/mental-health-awareness/README.md

 ### Data Sources

 The mental health statistics and information presented on this website were compiled using Google Gemini's "Deep Research" feature.
-While comprehensive research was conducted, users should note:
+While comprehensive research was conducted by the AI, users should note:

 - This is a demonstrative project for educational purposes
-- Statistics are representative of current industry trends
+- All statistics are subject to verification and may not reflect the most current data
 - Always consult qualified mental health professionals for personal guidance
-- Crisis resources provide immediate professional support

-### Content Development

-Key content areas were developed through careful research:
-- Industry-specific mental health statistics
-- Developer burnout causes and symptoms
-- Neurodiversity in tech workplaces
-- Practical coping strategies for developers
-- Crisis intervention resources

 ---